MicrosoftDocs/customer-insights/ci-docs/engagement-insights/integrate-audience-insights-engagement-insights.md

 - To link environments, you need administrator permissions for both engagement insights and audience insights environments.

-- Linked environments must have the same type (production or sandbox) and the same geographical region.
+- Linked environments must be in the same geographical region.

 > [!NOTE]
 > - If your audience insights subscription is a trial, which uses an audience insights internal managed data lake, contact [pirequest@microsoft.com](mailto:pirequest@microsoft.com) for assistance.